19hours/sg-statutes/Acts/Active Mobility Act 2017.md

 [Act 38 of 2018 wef 01/02/2019]

-(b) ride or drive on a public path that is a footpath a bicycle, a personal mobility device, a mobility scooter or a motorised wheelchair which, by reason of its construction, weight or equipment, is prescribed as banned for use on that public path or on all footpaths generally; or
+(b) ride or drive on a public path that is a footpath a bicycle, a non-motorised personal mobility device, a mobility scooter or a motorised wheelchair which, by reason of its construction, weight or equipment, is prescribed as banned for use on that public path or on all footpaths generally; or

 [Act 38 of 2018 wef 01/02/2019]

+[Act 9 of 2020 wef 03/04/2020]

 (c) drive on a public path that is a pedestrian-only path a mobility scooter or a motorised wheelchair which, by reason of its construction, weight or equipment, is prescribed as banned for use on that public path or on all pedestrian-only paths generally,